MLAI-AUS-Inc/cyber-ai-crack/README.md

 # Slack Bot (Python Version)

-A Python-based Slack bot using the synchronous Slack Bolt framework that integrates with Google Gemini 2.5 Flash via OpenAI's client library.
+A Python-based Slack bot using HTTP mode with the Slack Bolt framework that integrates with Google Gemini 2.5 Flash via OpenAI's client library.

 ## Setup